Average Real Estate Agent Commission Rates (2024 Update)

 Sell your home for sale by owner (FSBO)

-You can also save by selling your home DIY instead of working with a listing agent.
+You can also save by selling your home without a realtor instead of working with a listing agent.
 However, we don't recommend this route for most sellers for a few key reasons:

 Risk of lower sale price.
 FSBO sellers often struggle to achieve market value for their homes.
 This shortfall can diminish or even outweigh the savings from not paying realtor fees.
 A recent survey by Clever revealed that more than half of FSBO sellers had to lower their initial asking price to secure a sale.